rhysd/hgrep/README.md

 Since `syntect` printer is designed for calculating syntax highlights per file in parallel, its performance is much better.
 It's
 2x~4x faster than `bat` printer in some experiments.
 More match results get better performance.

 In contrast, bat is not designed for multi-threads.
-It's not possible to share `bat::PrettyPrinter` instance accross threads.
+It's not possible to share `bat::PrettyPrinter` instance across threads.
 It means that printing match results including syntax highlighting must be done in a single thread.

 | `syntect` printer sequence | `bat` printer sequence |